colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 ```

-After a while of reading assembly and psuedocode, I discovered that `IOBluetoothHostController` has contrete subclasses for specific vendors.
+After a while of reading assembly and psuedocode, I discovered that `IOBluetoothHostController` has subclasses for specific vendors.

 - `AtherosHostController`
 - `BroadcomHostController`
 - `CSRBlueICEHostController`
 - `CSRHostController`

-I assumed that they had done this to provide vendor specific HCI commands that are not part of the Bluetooth standard, which turned out to be true.
-Since these classes are implemented in the Objective-C userland library, I assumed they would not want to modify the C++ IOKit Kernel Extension since those need to be more stable and any changes could potentially cause kernel crashes, not to mention that C++ suffers from class fragility and a Kext compiled for an older macOS version would not be able to link with a newer IOKit release if they made ABI breaking changes in the C++ Kernel Extensions layer.
+I assumed that Apple engineers had done this to provide vendor specific HCI commands that are not part of the Bluetooth standard.
+Since these classes are implemented in the Objective-C library, I assumed they do not want to modify the C++ IOKit Kernel Extension library since its need to be extremely stable and any changes could potentially cause kernel crashes, not to mention that C++ suffers from class fragility and a Kext compiled for an older macOS version would not be able to link with a newer IOKit release if they made ABI breaking changes in the C++ Kernel Extensions layer.
 I was able to find the needle in the haystack in one of the vendor HCI commands that Apple seemed to be using for testing Mac hardware before shipping.

 ```c
 int _IOBluetoothCSRLibHCISendBCCMDMessage(int arg0) {